andaley/homesoon/project-diary.md

 - Successfully connected html form with server
 - Displayed results of search as text with post id, latitude, longitude, and distance from origin
 - Added map to results page!
+- Modify query to check for price and bedrooms
 - Moved query to separate route; using AJAX to retrieve results

 8/7